 Mark and his wife Steph Steele have two children, Mack and Anjelica.

-Steph Steele is Administrative Coordinator.
+Steph Zalin is Administrative Coordinator.
 No stranger to Hollywood, Steph grew up as a child actress in a variety of commercial, television, and film roles.
 When she married Mark Zalin, she began a new career—while raising their two children, Mack and Anjelica—working in independent schools.
 She has served as a director of summer programs, a class advisor, and has run a residential dorm and taught drama.

 Steph has also had a wonderful career as a designer for both residential and landscape projects and is a certified master gardener.